jetbrains-academy/CppBasics/WarmUp/MovingOn/LimitsOfPossible/task.md

-In the previous tasks we have added to the scene a fixed pre-defined number of consumable objects.
+In the previous tasks, we have added to the scene a fixed pre-defined number of consumable objects.
 But what if we want to create a random number of consumable objects between 1 and 10?
 Can we do that in the same vein as we have generated random positions of consumable objects?